MustnotCan/EasyDrawer-Backend/README.md

   Search PDFs by name and filter by tags (additional search features coming soon).

 - **Folder & File Management**
-  Add, delete, and rename folders and files directly from the app interface.
+  Add, delete, tag directly from the app interface.

 - **Bulk Tagging & Editing**
   Apply tags and edits to multiple files at once.